On symmetric intersecting families: Lower bounds for small

-for all $n,m \in \mathbb{N}$.
-The fact that $\mathcal{S}$ is closed under pointwise products may be used to answer Question~\ref{qn:threshold} affirmatively for some additional sets of positive integers.
-For example, if $q_1,\ldots,q_r$ are prime powers, then
+\begin{enumerate}[label = {\bfseries{G\arabic{enumi}}}, resume] \item The above observation implies that $g(\cdot)$ is submultiplicative, i.e., we have for all $n,m \in \mathbb{N}$.
+This fact may be used to answer Question~\ref{qn:threshold} affirmatively for some additional sequences of positive integers; for example, we conlcude that the answer to Question~\ref{qn:threshold} is in the affirmative for all $n = (q_1^2+q_1+1)(q_2^2+q_2+1)$ with $q_1$ and $q_2$ both prime powers, and so on. \end{enumerate}